 There is no shortage of musical talent in Bishop and many musicians moonlight with bands, as solo artists, and DJs in venues throughout town.
 Restaurants, bars and cafés host performances that suit the venue’s environment and clientele and so offer up an eclectic mix of musical genres.
 Let the well-known songs from recent and previous decades carry you through time or be transported by the rhythms and lyrics of original songs from talented local songwriters.

-Live music and DJs can often be heard at these great eateries, check out their websites or pop in and ask when and who is playing; Aaron Schat’s Roadhouse, Black Sheep Coffee Roasters, McMurray’s Sports Bar, Mountain Rambler Brewery, Paiute Palace Casino, Rusty’s Bar, and Thai Thai Restaurant.
+Live music and DJs can often be heard at these great eateries, check out their websites or pop in and ask when and who is playing; Aaron Schat’s Roadhouse, Black Sheep Coffee Roasters, McMurray’s Sports Bar, Mountain Rambler Brewery, Wanaaha Casino, Rusty’s Bar, and Thai Thai Restaurant.

 The prize winning Felici Trio is a classical music lovers delight.
 The group has performed over 350 concerts in Europe, South America and the US.
 For almost 20 years the group has been in residence in Mammoth Lakes and brings world-class classical music to Inyo & Mono counties.
 Through the non-profit arts organization, Chamber Music Unbound, the trio presents a full winter concert series, a summer festival with international guests, a chamber workshop, a music school and “Kids Concerts.”
 Performances are held in Mammoth Lakes and Bishop.